 Dr. Santiago Horgan discusses the benefits of the nonsurgical gastric balloon weight-loss procedure.

-A gastric balloon is a temporary, nonsurgical procedure that has been shown to reduce 10 percent of total body weight.
+Gastric balloon placement is a temporary, nonsurgical procedure that has been shown to reduce 10 percent of total body weight.
 It involves placing a lightweight, gastric balloon in the stomach for up to six months to help produce a sense of fullness and reduce hunger.

 You may be a good candidate for the gastric balloon if you: